-- > to share rituals, ideas and resources useful in the early years RE classroom. - > to explore the importance of the learning environment in the Catholic early years classroom. - > to plan for learning environments that aid in the teaching of the Catholic curriculum and values. - > to explore different strategies for telling scripture stories in the early years classroom. - > to explore the resources on the weebly and in Yammer.. - > to create goals for themselves in relation to their learning.
+- > to share rituals, ideas and resources useful in the early years RE classroom. - to explore the importance of the learning environment in the Catholic early years classroom. - to plan for learning environments that aid in the teaching of the Catholic curriculum and values. - > to explore different strategies for telling scripture stories in the early years classroom. - > to create a resource to aid biblical storytelling in the early years RE classroom. - > to create goals for themselves in relation to their learning.